martinsumner/riak_kv/docs/OtherAPI.md

 Equivalent to fetch_clocks_nval but with Bucket and KeyRange constraints.

 - Unlike fetch_clocks_nval, this will never result in a repair of cached trees.
-- Uses the AF3 queue when running node worker pools in DSCP mode.
+- Uses the AF3 queue when running node worker pools in `dscp` mode.

 #### repl_keys_range